Stormfront (website): Public profile and later history

 During the 2008 primary campaigns, The New York Times mistakenly reported that Stormfront had donated $500 to Republican presidential hopeful Ron Paul; in fact, it was site owner Don Black who had contributed the money to Paul.

 Following an April 2009 shooting, Richard Poplawski, a poster on the site, calling himself Braced for Fate, was charged with ambushing and killing three Pittsburgh police officers and attempting to kill nine others.

-During the 2016 election season, site founder Don Black said that the site was experiencing huge spikes in traffic corresponding to controversial statements by Donald Trump, who is popular among white supremacists.
+During the 2016 election season, site founder Don Black said that the site was experiencing huge spikes in traffic corresponding to controversial statements by Donald Trump.
 In response, Black upgraded the site's servers.

-Black's child Derek, who was a long-time participant in the site, has disavowed the beliefs held by their father and family and the Stormfront site.
-Through their years in college, Derek Black came to feel that white nationalism is not supportable.
-Their story was captured in the book, "Rising Out of Hatred" by Eli Saslow.
+Black's child Adrianne, who was a long-time participant in the site, has disavowed the beliefs held by her father and family and the Stormfront site.
+Through her years in college, Adrianne Black came to feel that white nationalism is not supportable.
+Her story was captured in the book, "Rising Out of Hatred" by Eli Saslow.

 In August 2017, Stormfront's domain name was seized by its registrar for "displaying bigotry, discrimination or hatred."

 The site came back online on September 29, 2017.
 As of October 2017, services to keep the site online were provided by Tucows, Network Solutions, and Cloudflare.

-The neo-Nazi supervillain Stormfront in the Amazon Prime superhero series The Boys is named after the website.
+The Nazi supervillain Stormfront in the adult superhero comic series The Boys is named after the website.
+An alternative, genderswapped version of the character appeared in the Amazon Prime Video adaptation of the same name.